hnoievets/djangoblog/README.md

 ## Description
 "Mini-Blog Platform"
-The backend of application where users can write posts (blogs), comment on them, and react to them.
+The backend of the application, where users can write posts (blogs), comment on them, and react to them.

 ## Features
 ### User authentication:
 * Registration/authorization with [Simple JWT](https://django-rest-framework-simplejwt.readthedocs.io/en/latest/index.html).
+* Email verification via AWS SES.
 * Ability to edit profile (store avatar on AWS S3; upload with presigned ur).

 ### Posts:
-* User can create, edit and delete their own posts.
+* User can create, edit, and delete their own posts.
 * Ability to like/dislike.
 * Home page with a list of recent posts.
 * Sort by popularity (by number of likes).
 * Search by title/text.

 ### Comments:
-* Authorized users can leave comments under posts in real time.(Django Channels)
+* Authorized users can leave comments under posts in real time.
+(Django Channels)

 ## Technologies